RobBollons/robbollons.github.io/_posts/2016-01-15-making-the-most-of-the-javascript-language.md

 It's better to throw away the blueprints and start thinking of your program in terms of data flow and objects rather than classifications.
 Thinking in this way can greatly improve testability, maintainability and terseness of a program.

 ### 6. Keep on Learning and Don't Loose Faith
-Many people complain that JavaScript moves to fast and has too much churn but this is just due to some people not learning the language and focusing on frameworks.
+Many people complain that JavaScript moves to fast and has too much churn but this is just due to people not learning the language and focusing on frameworks.
 JavaScript definitely has some bad things but it also has some pretty awesome things too and if you learn to embrace the positives then you can really get some good use out of it.
 I was predominantly a C# developer but since I've started learning JavaScript *properly* it's become my language of choice due to it's highly pliable nature.
 If you have the stomach then JavaScript is a great entry language into the world of functional programming, particularly when used with ReactJS.
 I honestly can't recommend functional programming with JavaScript enough.

 I hope this article helps spread the gospel of good JavaScript and equally I hope that from JavaScripts success that other languages will look to it for inspiration and not just stick to the status quo.